 My son – like each child in the classroom – had a personal history.

 Fact is those four words have a potentially negative meaning to every parent.
 When said by professionals in the medical, educational or mental health communities, they dismiss the parent’s point of view.
 And they indirectly state the obvious.

 I know more than you.
 Let me do my job without your meddling.

 Where’s the spirit of collaboration?
 Where’s the respect for parents – the adults who knew the child best?
-All have observed.
+All have observed day in and day out.
 Many have read extensively.

 I knew one thing that afternoon many years ago.
-Andrew needed a different approach.
+Andrew needed a different approach at school.
 All kids weren’t like him.
 His brain didn’t process information – both verbal and sensory – in the same way.